timersys/geotargeting-pro/README.txt

 == Description ==

-Based on Maxmind GeoIP2Lite data Geo Targeting plugin for WordPress will let you create dynamic content based on your users country.
+Geo Targeting plugin for WordPress will let you create dynamic content based on your users country.

 With a simple shortcode you will be able to specify which countries are capable of seing the content or which countries are not allowed.